 Drizzle a couple tablespoons of olive oil on each of 2 baking sheets, lined with tin foil or parchment if you’d like.
 With your hand or a tool, spread the olive oil along the whole surface of each sheet.

 Place your eggplant slices on the baking sheets and drizzle another tablespoon or so of olive oil on top.
 Roast your eggplant for 20 minutes, flipping halfway through.

 Remove eggplant from the oven and let cool.
 Leave the oven on!

 Time to assemble.
 You can do the following all at once or in batches.
-To each slice of cooked eggplant: add 1-2 tablespoons of marinara sauce and spread it over the full length of the slice; then add a tablespoon of Forager Project® Mozzarella and a few basil leaves in the middle of the slice.
+To each slice of cooked eggplant: add 1-2 tablespoons of marinara sauce and spread it over the full length of the slice; then add a tablespoon of vegan mozzarella and a few basil leaves in the middle of the slice.
 Roll each slice from bottom to top, leaving you with a little bundle.
 Line all your bundles up in a row on your baking sheet or in another baking dish.